BL24837/team-eiwit/README.md

    Select the protein sequence for which you want to reproduce results.

 5. **Specify the Output File**
    Enter the name of the file where the data should be saved.
-This is the file you created on step 1.
+This file must be the same one you created in step 1.

 6. **Choose an Execution Mode**
    After specifying the output file, the program will present you with two options: